Disney’s Animal Kingdom Theme Park

 Dining at Disney’s Animal Kingdom Theme Park

-Disney’s Animal Kingdom Theme Park has strong dining options at every price point.
+The park has strong dining options at every price point.
 Mobile ordering through the My Disney Experience app saves time at quick service locations.

 Quick service favorites

 • Yak & Yeti Local Foods Cafe.
-In Asia, quick service with Asian-inspired dishes.
-A solid option for something beyond standard theme park food.
+In Asia with quick service Asian-inspired dishes, a solid option for something beyond standard theme park food.

 Table service restaurants